docju/disasterresponse/README.md

 The "models" folder contains the python code that trains the classifier.
 It will also contain the pickle classifier when the code is run- it is too large to upload to GitHub

+The two notebook files are our data exploration files.

 ## Processing<a name="processing"></a>

 In order to run the code, navigate the correct workplace in the terminal.